WildDogTeam/lib-ios-wildgeo/README.md

-# WilddogGeo for iOS — Realtime location queries with Wilddog
+# WildGeo for iOS — Realtime location queries with Wilddog

-WilddogGeo is an open-source library for iOS that allows you to store and query a set of keys based on their geographic location.
+WildGeo is an open-source library for iOS that allows you to store and query a set of keys based on their geographic location.

-At its heart, WilddogGeo simply stores locations with string keys.
+At its heart, WildGeo simply stores locations with string keys.
 Its main benefit however, is the possibility of querying keys within a given geographic area - all in realtime.

-WilddogGeo uses the [Wilddog](https://www.wilddog.com/) database for data storage, allowing query results to be updated in realtime as they change.
+WildGeo uses the [Wilddog](https://www.wilddog.com/) database for data storage, allowing query results to be updated in realtime as they change.
-WilddogGeo *selectively loads only the data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.
+WildGeo *selectively loads only the data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.

-A compatible WilddogGeo client is also available for [JavaScript](https://github.com/WildDogTeam/lib-js-wildgeo).
+A compatible WildGeo client is also available for [JavaScript](https://github.com/WildDogTeam/lib-js-wildgeo).

-### Integrating WilddogGeo with your data
+### Integrating WildGeo with your data

-WilddogGeo is designed as a lightweight add-on to Wilddog.
-However, to keep things simple, WilddogGeo stores data in its own format and its own location within your Wilddog database.
-This allows your existing data format and security rules to remain unchanged and for you to add WilddogGeo as an easy solution for geo queries without modifying your existing data.
+WildGeo is designed as a lightweight add-on to Wilddog.
+However, to keep things simple, WildGeo stores data in its own format and its own location within your Wilddog database.
+This allows your existing data format and security rules to remain unchanged and for you to add WildGeo as an easy solution for geo queries without modifying your existing data.

 ### Example Usage
 Assume you are building an app to rate bars and you store all information for a bar, e.g. name, business hours and price range, at `/bars/<bar-id>`.
 Later, you want to add the possibility for users to search for bars in their vicinity.
-This is where WilddogGeo comes in.
-You can store the location for each bar using WilddogGeo, using the bar IDs as WilddogGeo keys.
-WilddogGeo then allows you to easily query which bar IDs (the keys) are nearby.
+This is where WildGeo comes in.
+You can store the location for each bar using WildGeo, using the bar IDs as WildGeo keys.
+WildGeo then allows you to easily query which bar IDs (the keys) are nearby.
 To display any additional information about the bars, you can load the information for each bar returned by the query at `/bars/<bar-id>`.